Evangelical Association of the Israelite Mission of the New Universal Covenant

-The Evangelical Association of the Israelite Mission of the New Universal Covenant (Spanish: Asociación Evangélica de la Misión Israelita del Nuevo Pacto Universal, AEMINPU) is a new religious movement in Peru.
-They are commonly known as "Israelites" in Peru, although they are not part of mainstream Judaism.
-They were founded in 1968 by Ezequiel Ataucusi Gamonal, whom followers believe to be a prophet and messiah.
+The Evangelical Association of the Israelite Mission of the New Universal Covenant (Spanish: Asociación Evangélica de la Misión Israelita del Nuevo Pacto Universal, AEMINPU) is a religious movement in Peru, commonly known as "Los Israelitas" (a term usually used for mainstream Judaism).
+Members adhere to strict interpretation of the Old Testament.
+It was founded in 1968 by Ezequiel Ataucusi Gamonal, whom followers believe to be a prophet and messiah.

 History

 Ezequiel Ataucusi Gamonal founded the religious movement on 27 October 1968.
 According to Ataucusi, he was chosen by God to create a new Israel in the Amazon rainforest as a punishment of the Israeli people for their losing faith.
 Originally a Roman Catholic, Atacusi later converted to the Seventh-day Adventist Church, from which he was expelled after declaring himself a prophet.
 One year after its founding, it was recognized by the Peruvian government.

 By 1986 the movement had established Biblical training centers (Centros de Capacitación Bíblica or CECABI) in every province of Peru.

 Described as being a political movement as well as a religious one from its inception, on 30 September 1989 Ataucusi founded the Agricultural People's Front of Peru (Frente Popular Agrícola del Perú or FREPAP).

 After Ataucusi's death from kidney failure in 2000, many of his followers believed that he would be resurrected after three days, similar to the resurrection of Jesus.
 However, after Ataucusi was not resurrected, some of his followers became disappointed and many left the movement.
 His son Jonas succeeded him as the leader.